Under Wraps (1997 film)

 Under Wraps is a 1997 American television comedy film directed by Greg Beeman and starring Bill Fagerbakke (in a dual role), Adam Wylie, Mario Yedidia, and Clara Bryant, and the first Disney Channel Original Movie (DCOM) by Disney Channel.
 This television film was shot in Chico, California.
-It is also Disney Channel's first horror-themed television film.
 It was included by the network in its 100 DCOMs celebration from May–June 2016.